 Edie Windsor: ‘Marriage is this Magic Thing’

-June 6, 2013 by Eric Cameron, Digital Media Coordinator
+June 6, 2013 by Eric Cameron, Digital Media Specialist

 One year ago today on June 6, 2012, a New York federal judge considering Edie Windsor’s challenge to the Defense of Marriage Act (DOMA) ruled that a critical section of the law unconstitutionally discriminates against married same-sex couples.